YangDrYang/yangyang.github.io/content/home/posts.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

 title = "Recent Posts"
-subtitle = "MY FANS DON'T FEEL LIKE I HOLD ANYTHING BACK FROM THEM"
+subtitle = "ACADEMIC IS FULL OF FUN"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 6

   # Choose how many pages you would like to offset by
   offset = 0